Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 (1) the multivalent counterions and monovalent coions exist around macroions, and (2) the Coulomb energy is bigger than thermal energy of such macroions.

-In the listed articles (Refs.
+In the articles (Refs.
 1-5), the figures are best illustrated, partly in color pictures.

 ## References ##